 Here you can take a stroll around the orchard while enjoying the blossoms of plum trees.
 From above the hilly part in the orchard, you can enjoy the superb panoramic view of the orchard and the town of Imari.
 The orchard also overlooks the nice view of Mount Koshidake, which is referred to as “a Mount Fuji in Imari.”

-Miyuki Plum Garden, part of vast Miyuki Park, has about 400 plum trees including “Yaekobai” and other plum variations gifted from Dazaifu Tenmangu Shrine in Fukuoka Prefecture.
+Miyuki Plum Garden, a part of the vast Miyuki Park, has about 400 plum trees including “Yaekoubai” and other plum variations gifted from Dazaifu Tenmangu Shrine in Fukuoka Prefecture.